cse163/book/book_source/source/module-2-data-structures-and-files/lesson-6-csv-data/practice-most-frequent-word.md

 -  Return the most frequent word.

 Your task is to fix the bugs we introduced in this program so that it successfully passes all the tests!
-You might want to refer to the "Common Python Errors" link on the [None](https://courses.cs.washington.edu/courses/cse163/20sp/resources.html) .
+You might want to refer to the "Common Python Errors" link on the [Resources page](https://courses.cs.washington.edu/courses/cse163/21wi/resources.html) .